 If an appeal is dismissed, the applicant has 14 days to appeal to the Upper Tribunal on a point arising of law, i.e. if the applicant believes that the FTT Judge made an error of law in his or her determination when assessing the applicant’s case.

 Should you instruct immigration professionals to represent you at your asylum appeal?

 The decision is obviously yours, but asylum appeals as well as appeals in general are rather complex legal matters and most of the time requires specialist knowledge.

 We can help you in a few ways.

 - We can give you a detailed advice during our one-off consultation meeting outlining merits of your case, strengths and weaknesses of your claim, explaining the appeals procedure and helping you to complete the necessary forms.

-- Assistance.
-We can provide full assistance with your asylum appeal which involves drafting detailed witness statements, gathering necessary documentations, instructing experts to produce reports, representing you before the immigration judge.
+- We can provide full assistance with your asylum appeal which involves drafting detailed witness statements, gathering necessary documentations, instructing experts to produce reports, representing you before an Immigration Judge.

 We appreciate it might be very difficult for an asylum seeker to afford professional legal help if they are unable to access legal aid and we therefore determined affordable fixed fee scale for our services.